-Summary of Stakeholder Consultations [to be updated]
+Summary of Stakeholder Consultations

-- 1. Further to the web disclosure of the Draft RPF in TNRSP website on September 16, 2014 and wide publicity given through newspaper advertisements Dinamani for Tamil and The New Indian Express for English) about the disclosure and seeking views and suggestions, consultations were held amongst stakeholders in Tirunelveli, Namakkal and Chennai during December 9, 11 and 13, 2014 respectively.
+- Further to the web disclosure of the Draft RPF in TNRSP website on September 16, 2014 and wide publicity given through newspaper advertisements Dinamani for Tamil and The New Indian Express for English) about the disclosure and seeking views and suggestions, consultations were held amongst stakeholders in Tirunelveli.
+Namakkal and Chennai during December 9, 11 and 13, 2014 respectively.
 Prior to the consultations, TNRSP held series of detailed discussions with official of Land Administration Department, Revenue Department and Highways Department.
-Gist of the RPF translated in Tamil was distributed to the stakeholders and their views and suggestions were discussed and incorporated in finalisation of the RPF. - 2.
+Gist of the RPF translated in Tamil was distributed to the stakeholders and their views and suggestions were discussed and incorporated in finalisation of the RPF.
+The updated Draft Resettlement Policy Framework, 2019 was disclosed in TNRSP website on February 27, 2020 seeking views and suggestions. consultations were held as part of resettlement planning consultations, amongst the stakeholders in Omalur, Mottur and Erode during February 15, 27 and March 10, 2020 respectively.
+The provisions of RPF were explained and clarifications and concerns of participants were addressed, Prior to the consultations, TNRSP held series of detailed discussions with official of Land Administration Department, Revenue Department and Highways Department.
+Gist of the RPF, containing information on eligibility and entitlements, institutional arrangement and grievance redressal mechanism, translated in Tamil will be distributed to all affected families and the stakeholders. - 2.
 Invitation to the meetings was sent to officials from other government departments, local body representatives, non-governmental organisations, industrial/manufacturers associations, transport operators/owners association and press/media.
 About 251 participants attended the workshops held in the three places and all participants were given the gist of the Draft RPF in Tamil and their suggestion and views were recorded. - 3.
 The views and suggestions made are summarised and presented below with the response given and the corresponding changes carried out in the RPF.